swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 ### Using Swift types in C++ templates

 The generated header is useful in mixed language projects as C++ sources can include it, allowing C++ to call Swift APIs.
 However the C++ interoperability project also provides support for calling C++ APIs from Swift.
 In certain cases such C++ APIs contain function or class templates that need to be instantiated in Swift.
 Swift gives the user the ability to use Swift types in such cases, so the C++ templates have to be instantiated with Swift types.
 This means that the Swift types needs to be translated into their C++ counterparts, which can then be used inside the instantiated C++ template specialization.
-This Swift to C++ type translation is performed using the same mechanism that’s used by the Swift compiler to generate the C++ compatibility header.
+This Swift-to-C++ type translation is performed using the same mechanism that’s used by the Swift compiler to generate the C++ compatibility header.
 This means that a C++ template instantiated with a Swift type will see the same C++ representation of that Swift type regardless of whether it was instantiated from C++, or from Swift.

 ## Evolution process